-So reassure your people and clear up ambiguity here and now.
+So reassure your people and clear up ambiguity.
 By specifying the employment extras and benefits that are inclusive of PILON, you can - in theory - manage your employee's exit pretty smoothly.

-Try to see this as an opportunity to demonstrate your level of care as an employer right up until unforeseen dissmals.
+Try to see this as an opportunity to demonstrate your level of care as an employer right up until unforeseen dismissals.

-This is key for showing the rest of your people how you handle difficult situations and endings.
+This is key for showing the rest of your people how you handle difficult situations.